Sushruthashan/distributed-file-sharing-system/README.md

 - Secure file uploads and downloads
 - Shareable links for file access using unique tokens
 - Files stored in a distributed database (YugabyteDB)
-- ⚙Built with CMake for cross-platform compatibility
+- Built with CMake for cross-platform compatibility
 - HTTP-based API using Poco C++ Server framework

 ## Tech Stack